OmarAlFarajat/Crescent/README.md

 **Download and Play:** https://iforgethowtoread.itch.io/crescent

 ## Introduction
-Developed by our team "Gargantua Games" and submitted for GitHub Game Off 2020](https://itch.io/jam/game-off-2020).
+Developed by our team "Gargantua Games" and submitted for [GitHub Game Off 2020](https://itch.io/jam/game-off-2020).
 The theme of the game jam was "Moonshot".

 ## Description
 - **There are two levels.** The Earth stage and the Moon stage.
 Each stage has its own area to explore.